Zihan XU

 control experiments.
 However, these are described in some

-supplementary material that they do not appear to have put on the
+supplementary material that they do not appear to have put on

-the claim seriously, of course.
+will take the claim seriously, of course.

-Taken at face value, however, this looks to be a hugely important
+Taken at face value, however, this looks to be a hugely

-moving ions can do the job as well.
+surprise that moving ions can do the job as well.

 It raises the prospect of clean, green batteries powered by